meltwater/secretary/README.md

   stored directly in the Docker image or in a VM image and mounted into the container.

+### Amazon AWS KMS
+Secretary can encrypt and decrypt secrets using [AWS Key Management Service](https://aws.amazon.com/kms/) which provides hardware security modules (HSMs) for key storage and access control, as well as audit logs of key usage.

+KMS coupled with IAM roles and CloudTrail provides access control and audit trails at the instance level.
+AWS EC2 instances could then use `secretary` to decrypt secrets embedded into user-data or VM images.

 ### Compared to Centralized Systems?
 Benefits of using public key cryptography compared to centrally managed token-based systems like [Vault](https://github.com/hashicorp/vault) or